[amazon_auto_links id="280537"]

 You might not be in a similar situation.
 This thought might come to your mind somehow, or somebody asked you.
 Whatever it could be, it’s time to settle this confusion once and for all.

-Is Peanut Butter a Condiment?
 First, we will look at Condiments, Spreads, and Sauces.
 Then, could you move forward to find their similarities and differences?
-Finally, we look at some recommendations and sum it up.
+Finally, we will look at some recommendations and sum them up.

 1. Condiments